 Expect a recovery period of about six to 12 weeks.
 In most cases, you can return to work, begin exercising and resume sexual activity after four to six weeks, but make sure you have your doctor's OK before doing so.

-After surgery, most people feel better and may remain symptom-free for as long as 10 to 15 years.
-Over time, however, it's likely that other arteries or even the new graft used in the bypass will become clogged, requiring another bypass or angioplasty.
+After surgery, most people feel better and might remain symptom-free for as long as 10 to 15 years.
+Over time, however, it's possible that other arteries or even the new graft used in the bypass will become clogged, requiring another bypass or angioplasty.

-Although bypass surgery improves blood supply to the heart, it doesn't cure underlying coronary artery disease.
-Your results and long-term outcome will depend in part on taking your medications to prevent blood clots, lower blood pressure, lower cholesterol and help control diabetes as directed, and following healthy lifestyle recommendations, such as these:
+Your results and long-term outcome will depend in part on taking your medications to prevent blood clots, lower blood pressure, lower cholesterol and help control diabetes as directed, and following healthy lifestyle recommendations, including these:

 - Stop smoking.